fessonia/fessonia/README.md

 ### Connecting FilterNode objects manually

-To connect one FilterNode object to another in a sequence, you can use
+To connect one FilterNode object to another in a sequence, you can either use the `connectNodes` method on `FilterNode`:

 ```{javascript}
 let f1 = new FilterNode(alias = "filter_1", options = { ... });